awslabs/amazon-s3-find-and-forget/docs/LOCAL_DEVELOPMENT.md

 - `make deploy-artefacts`: Packages and uploads the Forget task Docker image and frontend React app to the solution bucket.
 This will trigger CodePipeline to automatically deploy these artefacts
+- `make deploy-vpc`: Deploys only the VPC CloudFormation template
 - `make deploy-cfn`: Deploys only the CloudFormation template
 - `make deploy-containers-override`: Manually packages and deploys the Forget task Docker image to ECR via the AWS CLI rather than using CodePipeline.